sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

       \mathbf{f}_{\dot{n}} \in \mathbb{R}^m

-Equation sets 1 through 3 are provided by the analyst, where as the sets 3 and 4 are computed by the :py:class:`KanesMethod` class.
+Equation sets 1 through 3 are provided by the analyst, where as the sets 3 and 4 are computed by the class:`sympy.physics.mechanics.kane.KanesMethod` class.

 Holonomic Constraint Equations
 ------------------------------